Makalu Base Camp Trek

 Best Time

-Spring and Autumn
+Spring & Autumn

 The Makalu Base Camp Trek is one of the remote and adventurous trekking routes in the Eastern Himalayas of Nepal.
 The trek leads you to the Manaslu Base Camp, the fifth-highest mountain globally, standing at 8,485 meters.
-The Manaslu Base Camp journey is ideal for trekkers, seeking to discover something more challenging, and less accessible, along with breathtaking views of mountains, and natural landscapes.
+The Manaslu Base Camp journey is ideal for trekkers seeking to discover something more challenging and less accessible, along with breathtaking views of mountains and natural landscapes.

 • Make your way through some remote locations, where you can witness the Sherpa culture and tradition.